 I bet you’d like to know what marketplace apps have the best chance at succeeding before you start building an MVP.
 One way to do that is by looking at marketplaces through a historical prism.

-At the same time, only a few major retailers chose to create a mobile marketplace in the early 2010s: eBay, Amazon, Etsy, AliExpress, and Newegg, among others.
+At the same time, only a few major retailers (like Amazon) chose to create a mobile marketplace in the early 2010s: eBay, Amazon, Etsy, AliExpress, and Newegg, among a few others.

 Since the mid-2010s, we’ve seen more managed marketplaces popping up.
-These are platforms like Upwork that take on more responsibility to manage or oversee providers as they deliver their services.
+These are platforms like Upwork that take on more responsibility to manage or oversee providers as they deliver goods and services.

 Today, a16z believes that marketplaces that unlock supply for regulated services industries, law, finances, or healthcare, will have greater chances of scaling rapidly.
 So, if you are in the healthcare business and want to create platforms that connect doctors and care providers with patients, you’re on the right track.